ahtohbi4/matrix-slicer/README.md

 // Get an Element by coordinates (zero-based) m.getElem(2, 1); // => 21

-// Get set of Elements
+// Get a set of Elements
 m.getElems(1, 1, 2, 2); // => [3, 21, 6, 7, -1]

 // Get a Row by index (zero-based) m.getRow(1); // => [0, 3, 21, 6]

-// Get set of Rows
+// Get a set of Rows
 m.getRows(0, 2); // => [[2, 35, -4, 11], [0, 3, 21, 6]]

 // Get a Column by index (zero-based) m.getColumn(2); // => [-4, 21, 8]

-// Get set of Columns
+// Get a set of Columns
 m.getColumns(1, 3); // => [[35, 3, -1], [-4, 21, 8]]

 // Get a major Diagonal by index (zero-based) m.getDiagonalMaj(2); // => [35, 21, -5]

-// Get set of major Diagonals
-m.getDiagonalsMaj(2, -1); // => [[35, 21, -5], [2, 3, 8], [0, -1]]
+// Get a set of major Diagonals m.getDiagonalsMaj(2, -1); // => [[35, 21, -5], [2, 3, 8], [0, -1]]

 // Get a minor Diagonal by index (zero-based) m.getDiagonalMin(4); // => [6, 8]

-// Get set of major Diagonals
-m.getDiagonalsMin(-2, -1); // => [[11, 21, -1], [6, 8]]
+// Get a set of major Diagonals m.getDiagonalsMin(-2, -1); // => [[11, 21, -1], [6, 8]]

 // Get a Submatrix